SwannSG/cheatsheets/HowToReasonAboutCSSLayout.md

 - relative
     - relative to where the block would have been under normal flow

-The parent (container) establishes the *formatting context* for its children based on whether the child boxes are considered to be *inline-level* or *block-level*.
+The parent (containing bloack) establishes the *formatting context* for its children based on whether the child boxes are considered to be *inline-level* or *block-level*.

 In normal flow, elements inside a parent are either in *block formatting context* or *inline formatting context*, but not both at the same time.